 How is Ethereum Classic different from bitcoin?

-As a platform, Ethereum Classic aims to take advantage of the incredible power behind bitcoin’s blockchain technology.
+As a platform, Ethereum Classic aims to take advantage of bitcoin’s blockchain technology.
 While the developers of bitcoin restricted the blockchain to only compute currency transactions, Ethereum Classic, like Ethereum, aims to build a decentralized computing system on top of the blockchain.

 The core goal and vision of Ethereum remains in Ethereum Classic.
 The aim is to build a blockchain platform that allows software developers to build applications whose databases and transactions are stored, not on a single server owned by a specific company, but on all nodes and users connected to the Ethereum Classic blockchain.